penthaapatel/grpcblog/README.md

 ```
 ## Generating protocol buffer code

-`make clean` : To clean up the generated proto files run:
+`make clean` : To clean up the generated proto files

-`make gen` : To compile the proto file run:
+`make gen` : To compile the proto file

 This generates two files:
 ```bash